kcl-tscm/mff/docs/advanced_sampling.rst

 Advanced Sampling
 =================

-This module contains some functions that can be used in order to subsample from very large datasets.
+This module contains functions that can be used in order to subsample from very large datasets.

 Theory/Introduction